-Deciding where the do your tour should be the only question on your mind as this is a must-do in the northeast region f Brazil!
+Deciding where the do your tour should be the only question on your mind as this is a must-do in the northeast region of Brazil!

 If you’re looking for a viewpoint to enjoy the sunset or sunrise then you can’t beat Chapadao Hill in Pipa.
-This beautiful viewpoint overlooks Praia do Armor and was my favorite place to watch the sunset in Pipa.
+This beautiful viewpoint overlooks Praia do Armor and one of my Brazil highlights was getting to watch the sunset here.

-At the viewpoint, you can look down at the water and relax.
+At this viewpoint, you can look down at the water and relax.
 You can also walk down to the water where there are some small pools to swim in at low tide.